jirou97/Appathon_project/README.md

       ...,
       {"status" : 200 ή "Zero_Results"}
    ]
-  - Επίστροφή δεδομένων με markers πάνω σε χάρτη
+  - Data with markers on a map

 # :pencil: Authors
 The author of this project is: Roussis Dimitrios